-A commit server is the ultimate store for submitted data, and also for any workspace state (WIP - work in progress) for users directly working with the commit server.
+A commit server instance is the ultimate store for submitted data, and also for any workspace state (WIP - work in progress) for users directly working with the commit server (part of the same "data set")

-An edge server maintains its own copy of workspace state (WIP).
+An edge server instance maintains its own copy of workspace state (WIP).
 If you have people connecting to an edge server, then any workspaces they create (and files they open for some action) will be only stored on the edge server.
 Thus it is normally recommended to have an HA backup server, so that users don't lose their state in case of failover.